SchlenkR/FsHttp/README.md

 The `||>` operator means 'tee' [have a look at](https://fsharpforfunandprofit.com/rop/): It is useful when you want to chain expectations together that all work on the http response.

-## Hints

-The examples shown here use the **http** builder, which evaluates requests immediately and is executed synchronousely.
-There are more builders that can be used to achieve a different behavior:

-- **http** Immediately evaluated, synchronous
-- **httpAsync** Immediately evaluated, asynchronous
-- **httpLazy** Manually evaluated (use 'send' or 'sendAsync')

-The inner DSL is the same for all builders.

 ## TODO

 * form url encoded